 The only way to hide information from these companies is through the manifest confidentiality request.
 Not even the FOIA will allow the information to get released.

 Worried about competitors scoping out your suppliers?
-Let USA Customs Clearance provide you with expert advice to protect your investment.
-Manifest confidentiality can play a huge part in your business's success.
+Let USA Customs Clearance provide you with the tools to protect your investment by filing for Manifest Confidentiality today.

 Don’t let your competitors steal the magic of your business away.
-Reach out to USA Customs Clearance today to protect your product lines.
+Reach out to USA Customs Clearance today to protect your product lanes.
+Call us today at (855) 912-0406 or contact us with your specific requests online.

 Dear Sir or Madam,